Data Protection Notice

 To analyse and optimise its offerings, BPS (SUISSE) collects anonymised information on the use of its websites and their features.

-In the publicly accessible sections of its websites, the Bank uses “Google Analytics” (a website analytics service provided by Google) in order to gain a better understanding of the use of its websites and thus make continuous improvements to their content and features.
-The legal basis for using “Google Analytics” is BPS (SUISSE)’s legitimate interest.
+For more information, please refer to Google's privacy policy.
+The legal basis for using the aforementioned tools is BPS (SUISSE)’s legitimate interest.
 Since the Bank’s websites are an important tool for communicating with existing clients and acquiring new ones, having functioning, attractive and tailored websites at all times is essential.

-13. Profiling and automated individual decisions
+14. Profiling and automated individual decisions

 In principle, for the purposes of establishing or fostering the business relationship, the Bank does not apply any fully automated decision-making process with legal effect.